 We know that someone or something is going to appear in that doorway.
 But we don’t know who/what and we don’t know when.
 Eventually, on the third time we cut back to this shot, our expectations are paid off.

-Outside of cinematography, the visuals are highly dependent on production design.
+Outside of cinematography, the visuals are highly dependent on production design, starting with color theory in film.
 The colors of props, costumes or even the architecture of a room are also opportunities for building suspense.

 One way to design your sets for suspense is to show us something we’ve never seen before.
 Whether this is a strange shade of orange paint on the walls or a floor plan that doesn’t make logical sense like in The Shining.